vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/core/scoped-logging-with-serilog.md

 ### 2. Using Microsoft `ILogger` integrated with Serilog (Using `Microsoft.Logger.BeginScope()`)

-- Nuget package required (preferebly the latest one)
+- Nuget package required (preferably the latest one)

 ```xml
 <PackageReference Include="Serilog.Extensions.Logging" Version="2.0.2" />